Milman, Queensland: Settlement by the German immigrants

 The first ship load of immigrants (brought to Australia from London aboard the S.S.
 Omrah) arrived on the banks of Alligator Creek on 11 January 1910.
 The second ship load of immigrants departed London on Friday 28 January 1910 and arrived on the banks of the Alligator Creek in late April 1910 having berthed in Brisbane aboard the S.S.
 Oswestry Grange on 23 March 1910.
 These immigrants had travelled by train from Berlin to Amsterdam to get to London undetected by the German authorities.
 The first ship's immigrants were affected by dengue fever upon arrival in Brisbane.
 When the second ship arrived the immigrants complained to the Imperial German Consul about the poor and contaminated food, and the poor hygiene of catering staff, on the vessel – this resulted in a Government inquiry and the complaint was upheld.
-Both ships were freighters rather than passenger ships and the immigrants were accommodated under canvas on-deck.
-Some German's, believed to be those who abandoned Alligator Creek in January, met the second ship and emphasised to their countrymen the unsatisfactory conditions.
-Five men travelled to Alligator Creek to assess the conditions and report to the immigrants.
-A number of families did not proceed as planned to settle in Jardine.

 While in most other districts land would be surveyed and buyers would purchase surveyed blocks, the land in Jardine had not been surveyed before immigrants arrived and therefore the portions were unknown.
 On 18 November 1909 Mr. Staff Surveyor Ellis was instructed to ‘at once design the area’ - about 22,000 acres for Agricultural Farm selection; the scrub land into 160 acres; superior forest into 320 acres, and inferior forest into 640 to 1280 acre blocks.
 On 29 November 1909 Mr Ellis was additionally requested to make out one or more of the principal roads so that the Germans may be employed in clearing and forming the roads immediately on their arrival; permanent survey of the farms would follow.
 As early as mid November 1909 there was agreement by the Government, in response to Rev. M. Bernoth's request, that the immigrant men be employed clearing roads and ‘otherwise improving the area reserved for them’ but the Government directed that the cost of such improvement is added to the price of the land.
 If this had not been done the immigrants would have needed to find paid employment elsewhere.
 Mr. Ellis commenced the survey work on 29 November.